danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 ### Transmission

 How do we know that the Torah has been transmitted faithfully.
 Because children grow practicing it and studying it all their lives.
-There has been no other religion in which all men all life long have been studying their religion.
+There has been no other religion in which all men are commanded to study and transmit their religion.

-But the surrounding civilizations do affect the application of the Jewish principles and laws.
-For example, in the past we read a Torah scroll by the candle light, now we read the same scroll under the electic light.

 ## Jewish Point of View